A House for Mr Biswas

 A House for Mr Biswas is a 1961 novel by V. S. Naipaul, significant as Naipaul's first work to achieve acclaim worldwide.
 It is the story of Mohun Biswas, a Hindu Indo-Trinidadian who continually strives for success and mostly fails, who marries into the influential Tulsi family only to find himself dominated by it, and who finally sets the goal of owning his own house.
-It relies on some biographical elements from the experience of the author's father, and views a colonial world sharply with postcolonial perspectives.
+It relies on some biographical elements from the experience of the author's father.

 In 1998, the Modern Library ranked A House for Mr Biswas number 72 on its list of the 100 best English-language novels of the 20th century.
 Time magazine included the novel in its list of the 100 best English-language novels from 1923 to 2005.
 In 2022, it was included on the "Big Jubilee Read" list of 70 books by Commonwealth authors, selected to celebrate the Platinum Jubilee of Elizabeth II.

 Synopsis

 Plot

 Mohun Biswas (based on V. S. Naipaul's father, Seepersad Naipaul) is born in rural Trinidad and Tobago to Hindu Indian parents and his father is a Brahmin.
 His birth was considered inauspicious as he is born "in the wrong way" and with an extra finger.
 A pundit prophesies that the newborn child "will be a lecher and a spendthrift.
 Possibly a liar as well", and that he will "eat up his mother and father".
 The pundit advises that the boy be kept "away from trees and water.
 Particularly water".
 A few years later, Mohun leads a neighbour's calf, which he is tending, to a stream.
 The boy, who has never seen water "in its natural form", becomes distracted and allows the calf to wander off.
 Mohun then hides in fear of punishment.
 His father, believing his son to be in the water, drowns in an attempt to save him, thus in part fulfilling the pundit's prophecy.
-This leads to the dissolution of the family.
-Mohun's sister is sent to live with a wealthy aunt and uncle, Tara and Ajodha.
-Mohun, his mother, and two older brothers go to live with other relatives.
+The family breaks up as a result of this.
+Mohun's sister is transferred to live with Tara and Ajodha, a well-off aunt and uncle.
+Mohun moves in with other family members along with his mother and two elder brothers.

 The boy is withdrawn prematurely from school and apprenticed to a pundit, but is cast out on bad terms.
 Ajodha then puts him in the care of his alcoholic and abusive brother Bhandat, an arrangement which also ends badly.
 Finally, the young Mr Biswas decides to make his own fortune.
 He encounters a friend from his school days who helps him get into the business of sign-writing.
 While on the job, Mr Biswas attempts to romance a client's daughter but his advances are misinterpreted as a wedding proposal.
 He is drawn into a marriage which he does not have the nerve to stop and becomes a member of the Tulsi household.